Showing top 0 results 0 results found

 5 benefits of outstanding customer service

 1. A promise to your customers, a mission for your employees

 Good customer service has to be based on a clever strategy.
 It requires lots of insight to build, and a smart, well-crafted tagline to be put to work.

 A purpose-driven strategy has at least two significant benefits that serve both the customer service team and the customers themselves.
-It inspires employees, becoming their mission, and motivates them to fulfill that purpose.
+It inspires employees, becomes their mission, and motivates them to fulfill that purpose.
 It also acts as a promise to customers, allowing them to better picture the experience on offer.

 Take Disney’s “Happiest Place On Earth”.
 The purpose of the parks is to “Create happiness by providing the finest entertainment for people of all ages, everywhere.”
 It couldn’t be more clear about what to expect as a customer, “the guests,” and about what’s expected of the employees – “the cast.”

-Customer service is a broader idea than customer support – it includes branding, marketing, sales, and support
+Customer service is a broader idea than customer support – it includes branding, marketing, sales, and support.

 2. Improved brand loyalty, that is, brand trust